T0ren4ik/probabilityTheory/README.md

 #### Higher order enumerators

-Each of the combinatorial enumerators has the methods returning higher order iterators.
+Each of the combinatorial enumerators has the methods returning higher order enumerators.
 Those methods are listed below:

-* `.map &block`: passes generated items to a block and returns the resulting values
+* `.map &block`: passes generated items to a block and yield the resulting values
 * `.filter &block`: items, which being passed to a block result in `false`, are ignored
 * `.take_while &block`: takes the items from the beginning while they yield `true` from a block
 * `.drop_while &block`: skips the items from the beginning while they yield `true` from a block

-Higher order enimerators implement all the same methods as combinatorial enumerators (.to_a, .count, etc)
+Higher order enumerators implement all the same methods as combinatorial enumerators (`.to_a`, `.count`, etc)
 Some examples:

 ```Ruby